ZhaoningYu1996/DPO-Trainer/README.md

 # DPO-Trainer

  This repository is a PyTorch implementation of **Direct Preference Optimization (DPO)**.
 This project is intended for learning purposes.
-The reference materials are [LLM from Scratch](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/04_preference-tuning-with-dpo/dpo-from-scratch.ipynb) and the original [DPO paper](https://arxiv.org/abs/2305.18290).
+The reference materials are the [DPO paper](https://arxiv.org/abs/2305.18290) and [LLM from Scratch](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/04_preference-tuning-with-dpo/dpo-from-scratch.ipynb).

  The dataset used in the repository is directly coming from [LLM from Scratch](https://github.com/rasbt/LLMs-from-scratch/blob/main/ch07/04_preference-tuning-with-dpo/instruction-data-with-preference.json).